araadhyebisht/indian-pharma-analysis/README.md

 ## 📌 Overview
 This project performs an **Exploratory Data Analysis (EDA)** of Indian pharmaceutical product data.
-The analysis highlights **pricing trends, pack-size distribution, and manufacturer dominance** to provide insights useful for:
+The analysis highlights **pricing trends, pack-size distribution, and manufacturer dominance** to provide insights
-- Product Managers
-- Pharma Analysts
-- Data Scientists

 ---

 ## 📂 Dataset